 There are also differences in the public schools women lead.
 In 2016, women were more likely to lead elementary schools (68 percent) than middle schools (40 percent) and high schools (33 percent).
 They also lead schools with larger numbers of students of color (47 percent, compared with 38 percent in the typical male principal's school).
 Women also lead public schools with slightly higher shares of low-income students (52 percent, compared with 50 percent in the typical male principal's school).
-But this small average FRL difference hides the fact that women are overrepresented in the highest-poverty schools (defined as schools where more than 75 percent of students are FRL students) at 59 percent and underrepresented in the lowest-poverty schools (defined as schools where less than 35 percent of students are FRL students) at 51 percent.
+But this small average FRL difference hides the fact that women are overrepresented in the highest-poverty schools (defined as schools where more than 75 percent of students are FRL students) at 59 percent of students are FRL students) at 59 percent of students are FRL students at 51 percent.